 - optional GL code, location, or department field

 That structure gives operations and bookkeeping what each side actually needs.
-The kitchen or operator can sort by supplier, category, or high-cost items.
+The kitchen can sort by supplier, category, or high-cost items.
 The bookkeeper can trace any total back to the source invoice and the specific rows that created it.
 If a line later needs to be challenged, reclassified, or matched to a credit note, the detail is already there.
-Summaries become a reporting layer, not a substitute for the original information.

-One useful discipline is to separate extraction from interpretation.
-Extract the supplier's description, the exact pack size shown, the quantity received, and the invoiced unit cost as faithfully as possible.
-Then add your own category mapping or GL coding in neighboring columns.
-That separation keeps the log auditable.
-If a pack-size conversion or category choice later proves wrong, you can adjust your interpretation without losing the original invoice data underneath it.
+A simple category split — food, beverage, paper, chemicals — is usually enough for an independent operator, with subcategories added only when the team will consistently maintain them.
+Keep extraction separate from interpretation: capture the supplier's description, exact pack size, quantity received, and invoiced unit cost faithfully, then layer category mapping or GL coding in neighbouring columns.
+A restaurant supplier invoice coding structure can keep food, beverage, packaging, cleaning, and overhead spend consistent.
+That separation keeps the log auditable — if a category choice later proves wrong, you can adjust your interpretation without losing the original invoice data underneath it.

 Handle short deliveries, break-case pricing, and catch-weight lines without breaking the log

 Break-case pricing creates a different problem.
 A wholesaler may sell a full case one week and a broken case the next, with a materially different unit price.
 If the log overwrites that with a standard cost or an assumed case rate, it stops being a record of what the invoice actually said.
 The better approach is to preserve the invoiced unit cost exactly as billed and let later reporting explain the variance.
+Operators who want to spot creeping unit-cost increases week over week can layer a dated price-variance view across supplier line items on top of the same log, normalizing pack sizes so a 6x#10 case and a 20 lb bag stay comparable.
 In a weekly log, fidelity beats neatness.
 The spreadsheet should tell you what happened, not what usually happens.

 Catch-weight lines deserve the same discipline.
 Meat, fish, and some produce items are billed on actual delivered weight, not a tidy fixed unit.
 That means the line amount depends on what arrived, not just on the nominal pack listed in a catalog.
 If those items are common in your mix, it helps to preserve the invoice description, billed quantity or weight, unit price, and extended amount exactly as shown, then handle downstream interpretation in costing or stock analysis.
 Teams dealing with frequent variable-weight products usually need a tighter follow-up process, which is why catch weight invoice reconciliation for variable-weight items becomes relevant once the basic purchase-log workflow is working.